fieldtrip/website/workshop/leuven2019.md

 ## Introduction

 The aim of this tutorial is to create a head model of an adolescent with the numerical method of the Boundary Element Method (BEM), and if as an additional task with the Finite Element Method (FEM).
 The
-[John E. Richards Lab]((https://jerlab.sc.edu)) provided us with an example MRI which is based of the averaged of several MRIs from 14 year old subjects.
+[John E. Richards Lab]((https://jerlab.sc.edu)) provided us with an example MRI which consists of the averaged MRI of several 14 year old subjects.

 ## Background